neufeld/SSUnique/README.md

 # Installation
 SSUnique dependencies and reference data can be installed/checked manually or using the install script:

+## Dependencies

 sudo ./base_check.sh

+## Reference Data
-./reference_data.sh
+sudo ./reference_data.sh

 # References
-Lynch et al. 2012
+1. Lynch et al. 2012
-Lynch and Neufeld in review
+2. Lynch and Neufeld in review